-This matrix actually possesses a higher symmetry; the two spin sectors are completely decoupled and the probability in each sector is separately conserved.
-This is because the Bloch matrix cannot be an arbitrary non-Hermitian matrix; it must respect the complete positivity and the trace-preserving property of the original CPTP map.
-This implies that the CPTP properties impose nontrivial constraints on the symmetry of CPTP maps, which may also have an impact on the topological classification.
+This matrix actually possesses a higher symmetry; the two spin sectors are completely decoupled, and the probability in each sector is separately conserved.
+The Bloch matrix cannot be an arbitrary non-Hermitian matrix; it must respect the complete positivity and the trace-preserving property of the original CPTP map.
+Thus, the CPTP properties impose nontrivial constraints on the symmetry of CPTP maps, which may also have an impact on the topological classification.

-\subsection{Class A, AI$^\dag$, AII$^\dag$, and psH: feedback with unitary symmetry}
+\subsection{Classes A, AI$^\dag$, AII$^\dag$, and psH: Feedback with unitary symmetry}